-From factory, models supported by the G4X MiniLink Plug-In ECU are fitted with an IAT sensor.
-The G4X MiniLink Plug-In ECU supports several options for fitting of an IAT sensor.
-Any one of the following options can be used:
+The G4X 300ZLink Plug-In ECU supports several options for fitting of a IAT sensor.
+Either of the following options can be used:

-- 1. Factory IAT An Temp 2 is wired to the factory IAT sensor. - IAT Through Expansion Connector The expansion connector provides ground and temperature channels for the connection of an IAT sensor.
-Wire the sensor between the Ground pin and an An Temp channel pin.
-Note spare An Volt channels can be used as temperature inputs when a pullup resistor (to +5V) is added.
+- 1. IAT Through Expansion Connector The expansion connector provides ground and temperature channels for the connection of an IAT sensor.
+Note spare An Volt channels can be used as temperature inputs when a pullup resistor (to +5V) is added. - 2.
+IAT Through Fuel Temp Sensor Wire the IAT sensor in place of the fuel temperature sensor.
+This is connected to An Temp 2.